 More as the analysis and eulogies rush in.
 (Thanks to Robert Alexander for the tip)

 This entry was posted on Thursday, February 26th, 2009 at 3:45 pm and is filed under Business News, Layoffs, NewMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.